In this article, we want to teach you about Using Find and Locate commands on Linux.

 The most basic way to find files is to use the following syntax:

-Here are some common use options for Locate command:
+Here are some common use options for the Locate command:

 locate -b query